Caculo Cabaça Hydroelectric Power Station

-Caculo Cabaça Hydroelectric Power Station is a 2.172 GW hydroelectric power station under construction in Angola.
-When completed, it will be bigger than the 2.070 GW Laúca Hydroelectric Power Station, the largest power station in the country, as of July 2017.
+Caculo Cabaça Hydroelectric Power Station is a 2,172 MW hydroelectric power station under construction in Angola.
+When completed, it will be bigger than the 2,070 MW Laúca Hydroelectric Power Station, the largest power station in the country, as of July 2017.

 Location

 The power station is located at the village of São Pedro da Quilemba, near the city of Dondo, in Cuanza Norte Province.
 This location is approximately 195 km, by road, southeast of Luanda, the capital and largest city of Angola.
 The geographical coordinates of Caculo Cabaça Hydroelectric Power Station are: 09°46'50.0"S, 14°32'58.0"E (Latitude:-9.780556; Longitude:14.549444).

 Overview

 In August 2017, construction began on this power station, by the selected contractor, China Gezhouba Group Company Limited, with partial funding from the state-owned Industrial and Commercial Bank of China (ICBC).
 The planned generation capacity at Caculo Cabaça is 2,172 megawatts, to be used in Angola and for export to the countries in the Southern African Power Pool.

 Construction is expected to last at least 80 months.
 In October 2019, the Angola Press News Agency reported that commercial commissioning of this power station was expected in 2024.

 The main dam will be 103 m in height, with crest width of 553 m, creating a reservoir lake that measures 16.3 km in length, with a surface area of 16.6 km2.